trungdinh98/sshmanager/README.docker.md

 ## step1: start docker
 run this command on docker-compose.yml directory to start mysql and adminer container

-'''bash
+'''
 docker-compose up
 '''

 or to run on background

-'''bash
+'''
 docker-compose up -d
 '''

-'''bash
+'''
 docker-compose start
 '''

 ## step2: connect to adminer
 on browser, go to ip address 172.10.10.11:8080 or 127.0.0.1:8080 Fill the boxes follow:
 > server: 172.10.10.10
 > username: root
 > password: mypasswd
 > db: mydb
 *Note:
 > - adminer is a database connect tool debug and easily checking database
 > - you can skip and do this step late